Attempts to escape Oflag IV-C: The Singen route

 Upon escaping from captivity, POWs still faced the considerable challenge of negotiating their way to non-hostile territory.
 The Singen route into Switzerland was discovered by Dutch naval lieutenant Hans Larive in 1940 on his first escape attempt from Oflag VI-A in Soest.
 Larive was caught near Singen close to the Swiss border.
 The interrogating Gestapo officer was so confident that the war would soon be won by Germany that he told Larive of a safe way across the border.
 Near the road between Singen and Gotmadingen there is the hamlet of Hofenacker which belongs to the Swiss municipality of Ramsen in the canton of Schaffhausen.
 One of the farm buildings of Hofenacker, Spiesshof, stands directly on the road at the tip of what is known as the Ramsen Salient.
-By taking the Singen-Gotmadingen road, turning left after Spiesshof and remaining on the track, the escapee could successfully enter Switzerland.
+By taking the Singen-Gotmadingen road, turning left after Spiesshof and remaining on the track, the escapee could enter Switzerland.
 Larive memorized the route and many prisoners later escaped using it.
-Among them were Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid and Howard Wardle in their escapes from Colditz.
+Among them were Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid and Howard Wardle.